Structure-Aware Contrastive Learning with Fine-Grained Binding Representations for Drug Discovery: Experiments

 \subsection{Datasets and Baselines}

 The framework is assessed using DTI prediction and virtual screening.
-Following the DrugBAN~\cite{bai2023interpretable} setting, BindingDB~\cite{Liu2025}, BioSNAP~\cite{zitnik2018biosnap}, and Human~\cite{liu2015credible,chen2020transformercpi} datasets are employed for DTI prediction, where each dataset is split into training, validation, and test sets with a 7:1:2 ratio, and evaluated using 5-fold cross-validation ($k=5$).
+Following the DrugBAN~\cite{bai2023interpretable} setting, BindingDB~\cite{Liu2025}, BioSNAP~\cite{zitnik2018biosnap}, and Human~\cite{liu2015credible,chen2020transformercpi} datasets are employed for DTI prediction, where each dataset is split into training, validation, and test sets with a 7:1:2 ratio, and evaluated using 5-fold cross-validation.
 Virtual screening is conducted on the LIT-PCBA benchmark~\cite{tran2020litpcba}.
 Dataset statistics are reported in Table~\ref{tab:datasets}.
+Strict data separation is maintained to prevent leakage.
+For DTI tasks, we ensure training, validation, and test sets are disjoint at the pair level.
+For virtual screening, we follow the official split protocols based on target identity, ensuring unseen targets during evaluation.

 The framework is evaluated against classical machine learning (ML) and deep learning (DL) baselines.
 Classical ML models include SVM and random forest trained on ECFP4~\cite{rogers2010extended} and PSC descriptors~\cite{cao2013propy}.
 DL baselines cover GNN-CPI~\cite{tsubaki2019compound}, DeepConv-DTI~\cite{lee2019deepconv}, GraphDTA~\cite{nguyen2021graphdta}, MolTrans~\cite{huang2021moltrans}, and DrugBAN~\cite{bai2023interpretable}.
 For virtual screening, comparisons include Surflex~\cite{spitzer2012surflex}, Glide-SP~\cite{halgren2004glide}, Planet~\cite{zhang2023planet}, BigBind~\cite{brocidiacono2022bigbind}, and DrugCLIP~\cite{drugclip}.
 Also, DrugCLIP is included as a contrastive learning baseline.